GabrielGrobb/LinearRegression_Python/README.md

 lastly, the 'Sample Question Papers Practiced' column is used to indicate the amount of practice each student recieved through sample question papers.

-The target column, 'Performance Index' is used to gauge the performance of each individual student, this column makes use of a specified range, it is from ten to one-hundred, where the lower the index value, the worse their performance although, the greater the value, the better the students performance.
+The target column, 'Performance Index' is used to gauge the performance of each individual student, this column makes use of a specified range, it is from ten to one-hundred, where the lower the index value, the worse their performance although, the greater the value, the better the students performance (Narayan, 2023).

 # Python Application Steps.
 The following list will serve as a breakdown for the flow of the application: